Rosoman Municipality: Geography

 The municipality borders Gradsko Municipality to the north, Negotino Municipality to the east, Čaška Municipality to the west, and Kavadarci Municipality to the south.

 Demographics

-The municipality has a population of 4,141 according to the last national census in 2002, with density of 31,16 people/km².
+The municipality has a population of 4,141 according to the 2002 Macedonia census, with density of 31,16 people/km2.
 In the census in 1994, 4,328 people were registered as residents of this municipality.
+According to the 2021 North Macedonia census, this municipality has 3,796 inhabitants.
 Ethnic groups in the municipality: